 Bring to the doctor any questions or concerns you may have at this time.
 Make sure to write down any specific instructions you receive regarding special baby care.
 Keep updating your child's permanent medical record, listing information on growth and any problems or illnesses.

-Immunizations generally given at the 4-month visit:
+Immunizations usually given at the 4-month visit:

 At the 6-month visit, your baby also may receive (depending on the brand of vaccine given, and whether your child has received earlier doses):

 Babies at high risk of developing a meningococcal disease, which can lead to bacterial meningitis and other serious conditions, may receive an additional vaccine.
 (Otherwise, the meningococcal vaccine is routinely given at 11-12 years old.)

 Colds and other illnesses are a part of growing up.
 Your baby is beginning to explore and probably is being exposed to other kids.
 While it's hard to see your baby fight a stuffy nose or suffer with an ear infection, rest assured that most kids grow out of the frequent-illness stage as they build their immunity.

 Meanwhile, these safeguards can help keep your baby well:

 Call your doctor if your baby has a fever, is acting sick, refuses to eat, suddenly has trouble sleeping, has diarrhea, or is vomiting.